arancaytar/aran-web/source/converters/unicode.html.md

 most valid code points are either unassigned or do not have a glyph in the current font; characters may either be missing or presented as a square box.

-The `Unicode` format is a space-separated sequence of the code points in hex format.
+The `Charcodes` format is a space-separated sequence of the code points in hex format.
 It's equivalent to UCS-4 aside from replacing the zero-padding with space delimiters.